27. Lebensohl¶

 Playing this way, a double is penalty-oriented.

 The newer approach is to play a double as a negative double.
-The cue bids are not used for Stayman.
-It keeps the auction lower.
+The cue bids are used less.

 Warning